 Agree Upon a Deadline

-I’ve worked with some photographers that can send me photos in 24 hours, and I’ve worked with some that took a full week.
+I’ve worked with some blog photographers that can send me photos in 24 hours, and I’ve worked with some that took a full week.
 Ask them what their edit time is beforehand, so that you aren’t missing any of your deadlines.
 If you are working on a sponsored post, I request that the photographer gets me the photos back at least 3 days before I have to send them over to the brand: you might have to request re-edits or additional frames, and you should allow yourself time to do so.

 If you’re working with a photographer for the first time, it’s super important to communicate with them the shots you need.
 My goal is to end up with at least 20 frames from each session, since I usually put 5-8 photos in every post.
 I also know that I prefer vertical photos over horizontal, so I request more of those photos.
 Lastly, I create a “shot list” and send it to my photographer before the shoot: I’ll email images as an example of the types of shots that I like, and sometimes I’ll include inspiration images of shots that I want to try.
 Let the photographer know from the get-go what types of shots you need to avoid any issues in the long run!